 About this Program

 Recognition of the pathological processes present in your images is key to ensuring a successful imaging exam for trauma radiography.
-This seminar will introduce the methods and techniques to overcome non-routine challenges in diagnostic radiology.
+This presentation will introduce the methods and techniques to overcome non-routine challenges in diagnostic radiology.
 A major focus will be the inter-relationship of the various imaging modalities and how they clinically complement each other with imaging trauma patients.
 Select radiographic positions will be discussed as to clinical expectations in order to maximize diagnostic yield in an ALARA fashion and to give the participant a radiologist’s perspective as to the challenges in image interpretation.
 The speaker will be utilizing a case-based approach in the delivery of these concepts.

 Educational Objectives